Physician Merger Due Diligence

 Physician Merger Due Diligence Concluding Thoughts

 The merger of your practices may be very practical and offer some extremely attractive benefits; however, this is a very complex process and the critical issue of completing a thorough due diligence process rests solely upon the merger committee’s shoulders and the facilitator.
-If you, as a participant in a potential merger, are not truly prepared to invest the time, money and effort into this very critical due diligence process, your chances of seeing a successful merger are very, very slim.
-Never discount the importance of keeping the merger process on track and focused toward the benefits that started the process initially.
+If you, as a participant in a potential merger, are not truly prepared to invest the time, money, and effort into this very critical due diligence process, your chances of seeing a successful merger are very, very slim.
+Never discount the importance of keeping the merger process on track and focus on the benefits that started the process initially.

 For more information visit: Medical Practice Merger Advice for Physicians in Texas